martin-banks/dt-digital-toolkit-site/src/guides/add-button-click-events-animate.md

 title: 'How to auto-add click events to buttons in Adobe Animate CC'
 ---

-# Auto-add click events to buttons
+# How to auto-add click events to buttons in Adobe Animate CC

-*Platform*: Adobe Animate CC
+**Platform:** Adobe Animate CC

 Adding the same click event to multiple buttons is time consuming and introduces multiple points of failure where one typo hidden somewhere in one of multiple frames.